 And here’s the materials you need to make these, and where to buy them to keep the cost under $5:

 - Order the air plant here for $1.70 each.
 It’s called Tillandsia Ionantha.

 - Order the glass terrariums here for $1.75 each.
 Note: they’re fragile, so I would order about 10% more than you need.
 A few of mine came broken in the mail.
 The company replaced them, but it would have been easier to have just ordered a few more and not had to deal with it.
 They’re called “Hanging Glass Terrarium Globe Votive Holder Large.”

 - Order the gift boxes here for $1.29 each.
 It’s called the “Celebrate It Mug Box” and is 4″ x 4″ x 4″.
 You can usually get 20% off orders at Michael’s by looking for an online coupon code.

 - Add a little decorative sand and a few decorative rocks to the terrarium – you can get these at Michaels too.
 Just head to your local store and ask them for help finding it.
 You probably don’t want to pay shipping on these items.

-- Then add a nice card, an instructions sheet inside the box, and you’re good to go!
+- Then add a nice card, an instructions sheet inside the box (“Water once per week with a light mist from a spray bottle.
+Do not overwater.”), and you’re good to go!

 If you have any questions about this, I’d love to help you out.